 Having been fortunate enough to visit Amsterdam thrice in the last few years, I thought it would be lovely to round up some of the best Instagram spots in Amsterdam.
-There are far more than the ones I’ve listed and I look forward to knowing yours if you have a favourite spot of your own to share!
+There are far more than the ones I’ve listed and I look forward to knowing yours if you have a favorite spot of your own to share!

 My recent visit to Amsterdam resulted in a lot of photos that even I was shocked by.
 Amsterdam may not be like Paris, but it won’t be argued that it is just as charming and picturesque (or even more so) than Paris.
 With canals, tulips, cobblestoned alleys and charming brown buildings that dates back to earlier this century lining up the streets, I challenge you to not take hundreds of photos because it’s fairly difficult to do!